Library and study space

 There will be a delay in returned books being removed from your account as they must be quarantined before processing.

-There are 6 computers available to book for 2 hour sessions.
+There are 7 computers available to book for 2 hour sessions.
 Please make sure you book your session before visiting to use a computer.
+Computers are locacted on the lower floor of the main library area.

 During your computer session you are also able to browse the library and borrow books on the self-issue machine.